What is a DMSA scan?

 However, it is necessary to take some precautions for the first 24 hours after the scan, while the isotope is leaving your child’s body.
 These are explained in the next section.

 There is a risk that the isotope could harm an unborn baby, so please follow the instructions earlier to minimise these risks.

 For the first 24 hours after the scan:

 Your child should drink plenty of fluids.
 This will allow the isotope to pass out through his or her body as quickly as possible.

-You should change your child’s nappy frequently and dispose of the dirty nappy in an outside bin.
+If your child is in nappies, you should change them frequently and dispose of the dirty nappy in an outside bin.
 Wash your hands thoroughly after nappy changing.

-If you are pregnant or think you could be pregnant, you should avoid close contact with your child and their bodily fluids, such as urine (wee), faeces (poo) and vomit.
+If you are pregnant or think you could be pregnant, you should avoid contact with your child’s bodily fluids, such as urine (wee), faeces (poo) and vomit.

 Your child should continue to take any medicines as usual.
 The isotope will not affect them in any way.

 Last reviewed by Great Ormond Street Hospital: October 2010